tinacms/tina.io/content/docs/reference/toolkit/fields/blocks.md

     details: Shows blocks interface
 ---

+{{ WarningCallout text="This is an advanced-use feature, and likely not something you'll need to configure.
+What you probably want is the [content types reference](/docs/reference/types/)" }}

 The **Blocks** field represents a list of items, similar to the [Group List](/docs/reference/toolkit/fields/group-list) field, but allows each entity in the list to have a unique shape.

 > For an in-depth explanation of the Blocks field, read our ["What are Blocks?"](/blog/what-are-blocks/) blog post.
 To see a real-world example of Blocks in use, check out the [Tina Grande Starter](https://github.com/tinacms/tina-starter-grande).